kaustubhkapatral/docs/docs/ai-builders/deploy-an-agent.md

 arkad q deployment deployment <deployment-id>
 ```

-## Using Arka Dev Studio
+## Using Arka Playground

-Visit [Dev Studio](https://studio.arka.network), This will open the Dev Studio website, where you can deploy Agents.
+Visit [Playground](https://studio.arka.network), This will open the Playground website, where you can deploy Agents.

 **Steps:**
 - Connect your wallet and ensure you have enough Arka tokens.